Coronary Artery and Heart Disease

 Significant Coronary Artery Disease Defined

 Unlike many other medical conditions which are either present or not present, CAD exists to varying degrees in almost all adults.
 Whether one degree or another of CAD is significant depends on the perspective of the evaluator.
 Medical significant CAD might be defined as that causing symptoms such as angina, decreased exercise tolerance or shortness of breath.
 This degree of symptoms usually correlates with stenosis of greater than 90%.
 Others may consider any stenosis of 75% or greater significant with a positive radionuclide scan.
 The FAA uses a conservative figure of approximation 50% stenosis with a positive radionuclide scan in an area of the heart corresponding to the stenosis.
 The FAA uses this conservative position of aeromedical significance because of the margin of safety required for aviation and because airmen are medically certified for 6 months to five years.
 The dilemma facing pilots with aeromedically significant lesions (50-75%) that their treating physicians do not consider medically significant is how to do what is medically appropriate and retain medical certification.
 FAA certification may depend on the presence or absence of reversible ischemic defects on radionuclide imaging in the area of myocardium supplied by the stenotic vessel.
+In some cases, even a totally occluded vessel may be acceptable for certification if longstanding, there are sufficient collateral vessels, and there is no reversible ischemia associated with it.

 Treatment of Coronary Artery Disease – Coronary Artery Bypass Grafting (CABG)